Kathryn Heivilin, CPIA, RBP

 V. Attendance, Breaks, and Lunch

 Employees of LAR are expected to follow their assigned schedules for reporting to work.
 Once at work, LAR employees are expected to focus on their jobs.
 Personal errands, appointments, and phone calls will be handled during break or lunch periods and should not interfere with job performance.
-Personal long distance phone calls and long distance fax transmissions cannot be made from LAR phones and fax machines.
+Personal long distance phone calls and long-distance fax transmissions cannot be made from LAR phones and fax machines.

-Arrival at work 10 minutes or more after scheduled arrival time is considered mild tardiness.
+Arrival at work 10 minutes or more after the scheduled arrival time is considered mild tardiness.
 Mild tardiness will be tolerated once annually based on the fiscal year (July 1 – June 30).
 Future mild tardiness will result in progressive discipline of a verbal warning, then a written warning, followed by suspension without pay or termination.
-Unexcused tardiness in excess of a one-half hour is considered severe tardiness and will automatically result in a written warning, and a second severe offense will result in further discipline, up to and including termination.
-In addition, any employee with an unexcused tardiness in excess of one-half hour after accumulating a verbal or written warning for mild tardiness will receive further discipline, up to and
+Unexcused tardiness in excess of one-half an hour is considered severe tardiness and will automatically result in a written warning, and a second severe offense will result in further discipline, up to and including termination.
+In addition, any employee with unexcused tardiness in excess of one-half hour after accumulating a verbal or written warning for mild tardiness will receive further discipline, up to and

 Tardiness may be excused if the employee calls the facility manager (243-4892) or the IACUC manager (243-6395) with an acceptable excuse.
-Excuses for tardiness include those accepted for sick leave by the University of Montana personnel policy, mass transit delays, traffic delays caused by accident or inclement weather, electrical outages and car trouble.
+Excuses for tardiness include those accepted for sick leave by the University of Montana personnel policy, mass transit delays, traffic delays caused by accident or inclement weather, electrical outages, and car trouble.
 Personal vehicle malfunction will be accepted as an excuse no more than twice annually.

 1. Sick Leave